krewi1/zookeeper-test/README.md

 ## How to use

-Project is deckerized so it can be used everywhere with docker.
+Project is dockerized so it can be used everywhere with docker.
 Simple docker example:

 ```
 docker run -it --rm -e ZOO_HOST="zooip" -e CLIENT_ID="uniqueid" krewilone/zookeeper-test